Ping-YUAN/heartbeat-analysis-ai/README.md

-# Project Name
+# Heartbeat Analysis

-This repo is a Starting Pack for DS projects.
-You can rearrange the structure to make it fits your project.
+This repo is a project for heartbeat classification.

-To understand the file structure check [Project Organization](./organization.md).
+The datasets we used come from [mit](https://www.physionet.org/physiobank/database/mitdb/) and [ptb](https://www.physionet.org/physiobank/database/ptbdb/).
+We trained several model with classical machine learning and deep learning model to classifique the normal and abormal even multiple classification.

+You can find our [streamlit app](https://heartbeat-analysis-ai.streamlit.app/) to get more information

+## How to run this project

-The dataset comes from kaggle [here](https://www.kaggle.com/datasets/shayanfazeli/heartbeat/data).
+The datasets come from [kaggle](https://www.kaggle.com/datasets/shayanfazeli/heartbeat/data).

 To run this project, you need to download those 4 files, and put them under `data/raw` folder with the original name.